Prince Edward County Municipal Services

 Wellington Heritage Museum is located in the heart of the village of Wellington.
 It was built in 1885 as a Quaker Meeting House and now features exhibits on local history, as well as a beautiful heritage garden, and work of contemporary sculpture by Philippe Pallafray.

-Our spring hours, beginning on January 14th, are 1-4pm, Wednesday to Sunday.
+Our summer hours, beginning on the May long weekend, are 10am-4pm, Wednesday to Sunday.
 Admission is by donation.

 Wellington Heritage Museum is a bicycle friendly site.